Low Testosterone / Hypogonadism and Male Infertility

 The American Society of Andrology (ASA) has published guidelines for labs and other evaluations for men who are on testosterone replacement therapy:

 1) Prostate-specific antigen (PSA).
 PSA is a blood test that serves as a screening tool for prostate cancer.
 Testosterone makes prostate cancer grow, so men with prostate cancer would not want to increase their testosterone levels.
-Prostate cancer is rare in young men, and the new American Urologic Association guidelines do not recommend screening for prostate cancer in men less than forty years of age.
-Men between the ages of forty and fifty-four should be screened only if they have certain risk factors, such as a family history of prostate cancer or are of African American descent.
+Prostate cancer is rare in young men, and the new American Urologic Association guidelines do not recommend screening for prostate cancer in men less than fifty years of age.
+Men between the ages of forty and fifty should be screened only if they have certain risk factors, such as a family history of prostate cancer or are of African American descent.

 2) Digital rectal exam.
 In this screening test, the doctor places a gloved finger in the rectum to palpate the prostate gland for any nodules or other abnormalities.
 Along with a PSA test, the digital rectal exam is used by urologists and primary care physicians to screen for prostate cancer.